LCC-CIT/CS233JS-CourseMaterials/Labs/Lab06/Lab06_Instructions_Bookmarker_Weather.md

 # Objectives

-The objective of this lab is to allow you to introduce you AJAX as a strategy for building applications as well as to the modern syntactical elements used to make AJAX calls.
+The objective of this lab is to introduce AJAX as a strategy for building web applications as well as modern approaches to making AJAX calls.

 # Instructions

 Complete the programming problems described below.
 For each problem:

 - Create a JavaScript solution that solves the problem.
-Test your solution in at least one browser running on your local machine.
+Test your solution running on your local machine.
 - Upload your solution to citstudent.lanecc.edu.
-Test your solution running on the server in at least one browser.
+Test your solution running on the server.
 - Use Git and GitHub to manage your source code and design documents.
   **Important**: Do all your work in the working folders of your GitHub Classroom repositories.
 Don't make new repositories.
 - Exchange code reviews of your work using with your lab partner.

 ## Web App 1: Bookmarker Version 2

-- Create a branch in your lab 4 GitHub repository for the new version.
-The starting files are the solution files from your first version of this application.
+- The starting files are the solution files from your first version of this application.
+Create a branch in your lab 4 GitHub Classroom repository for the new version.
 - Register for a free account on [opengraph.io](https://www.opengraph.io) or [linkpreview.net](http://www.linkpreview.net/).
-- Add an image as well as a title to each bookmark by accessing data about each url from opengraph.io, or linkpreview.net[^1].
-The concepts, skills and syntax that you need to make this change to your original application are discussed in the lecture notes and videos, and will be demonstrated in class.
+- Add an image as well as a title to each bookmark by accessing data about each url from opengraph.io, or linkpreview.net.
+The concepts, skills and syntax that you need to make this change to your original application are discussed in the lecture notes and videos.
 Test and debug your application.
 - Use webpack to bundle all of the resources used by your application into one .js file.

 ### Alternative Way to Get Open Graph data

-The project uses the opengraph web API to get web site data.
+The project uses the opengraph.io web API to get web site data.
 The free plan for this service limits you to 100 requests per month.
 Alternatively you can use [LinkPreview](https://www.linkpreview.net/), which has a limit of 60 requests per hour on the free plan!

-You will need to make these changes to your code:
+You will need to make these changes to your code[^1]:

 ```javascript
 // In the constructor: